 - Licence applicants planning to pursue their first year of the Licence Degree are eligible to apply if they submit a written commitment from their Bishop or Appropriate Religious Superior that they will receive support in the second and final year of their studies.

 - Students pursuing their second and final year of the License Degree at the Angelicum are eligible to apply.

-Certificate in Interreligious Studies applicants:
+Diploma in Interreligious Studies applicants:

-- Applicants need to hold at least a B.A degree from an academic institution with good standing
+- Applicants need to hold at least a B.A. degree from an academic institution with good standing

-- The norms for admission to the certificate program will be determined by the Dean's office based on the student having demonstrated that they have either some academic experience at the university level or personal experience in working with other religions.
+- The norms for admission to the Diploma program will be determined by the Dean's office based on the student having demonstrated that they have either some academic experience at the university level or personal experience in working with other religions.

 Students who are already studying at the Angelicum, are also eligible to apply for the Fellowship, under the condition that their academic focus falls within the field of Interreligious Studies.

-Application deadline: March 21, 2014
+Application deadline: March 3, 2017

 A sufficient knowledge of English or Italian is required.

 Only applicants who meet the eligibility criteria described above will be considered for the Fellowship.